brefphp/symfony-messenger/README.md

 That's it, messages will be dispatched to that queue.

+The implementation uses the SQS transport provided by [Symfony Amazon SQS Messenger](https://symfony.com/doc/current/messenger.html#amazon-sqs), so all those features are supported.
+If you already use that transport, the transition to AWS Lamdba is very easy and should not require any change for dispatching messages.

 > Note: when running Symfony on AWS Lambda, it is not necessary to configure credentials.
 The AWS client will read them [from environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime) automatically.

 To consume messages from SQS: